SDTC-CPMed/DigiTwin_framework/README.md

 ## Data preparation, and analyses for UR prediction and MNM construction

 The data can be processed by running the following script.
-The file creates the directory structure and calls the functions to run [Quality assesment and full matrix construction](#quality-assesment-and-full-matrix-construction), [Cell
+The expected data inputs are two csv.gz tables with cells in columns and genes in rows, where one corresponds to patients and the other to healthy controls.
+The data can be found at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE180697 and we recommend saving them in bin/data folder.
+The script below creates the directory structure and calls the functions to run [Quality assesment and full matrix construction](#quality-assesment-and-full-matrix-construction), [Cell